michalsindelar/movement-visualization/app/README.md

     RewriteRule ^ index.html [QSA,L]
 ```

-It will get copied to the `build` folder when you run `npm run build`.
+It will get copied to the `build` folder when you run `npm drawVisualization build`.

 If you’re using [Apache Tomcat](http://tomcat.apache.org/), you need to follow [this Stack Overflow answer](https://stackoverflow.com/a/41249464/4878474).